 Witness testimony also revealed questionable practices committed by the medical staff.
 A medical assistant who prepared the child for his circumcision testified that no one told the child’s mother that a small part of her child’s penis was cut off.
 The Mogen clamp used in the botched procedure was neither examined nor removed from the supply.
 Instead, it was cleaned and put back into service.
 The severed tissue was also kept in a refrigerator for months.
-The lawsuit alleged that it was only discarded once the clinic knew there would be legal action taken against them.
+The lawsuit alleged that it was only discarded once the clinic knew legal action would be taken against them.

-The midwife’s deposition further revealed that that the amputation was not taken as seriously as it should have been.
+The midwife’s deposition further revealed that the amputation was not taken as seriously as it should have been.
 She said that the tissue in question was too small to reattach.
 The midwife described it as “no thicker than a credit card.”
 She also stated she did not have a reason for why the part was cut and referred to it as a “very small piece of tissue.”
-She felt that the only serious emergency that day was the excessive bleeding resulting from the amputation.
+She felt the only serious emergency that day was the excessive bleeding resulting from the amputation.

-Addressing the jury, the plaintiff attorney focused on the future difficulties in life that the child may experience because of the malpractice.
-The attorney said that the child may find it difficult to find a partner once he gets older, which we hope will not be the case.
+Addressing the jury, the plaintiff’s attorney focused on the future difficulties the child may experience because of the malpractice.
+The attorney said that the child might find it challenging to find a partner once he gets older, which we hope will not be the case.

 What Will That $31 Million Go?

 The medical expenses were relatively low — $780,000 of the $31 million will go into past and future medical expenses.
 Much of the remaining money will go to pain and suffering.
-It will also be used to provide counseling and support for the child to handle possible trauma throughout his life.
+It will also provide counseling and support for the child to handle possible trauma throughout his life.